There is a Senate Inquiry into a Bill to remove the nuclear ban from our environmental laws open to 16 Jan 2023. Find out more here.

 EPBC Act 1999 section 22 What is a nuclear action?
 (1) In this Act: nuclear action means any of the following: (a) establishing or significantly modifying a nuclear installation; (b) transporting spent nuclear fuel or radioactive waste products arising from reprocessing; (c) establishing or significantly modifying a facility for storing radioactive waste products arising from reprocessing; (d) mining or milling uranium ore; (e) establishing or significantly modifying a large‑scale disposal facility for radioactive waste; (f) de‑commissioning or rehabilitating any facility or area in which an activity described in paragraph (a), (b), (c), (d) or (e) has been undertaken;

-Why we should keep the nuclear power ban:
+Why we should keep the nuclear power ban in our environmental laws:

 Nuclear power is dangerous, expensive, unpopular, has unsolvable waste issues and intractable weapons proliferation and security risks.
 The ban reflects these unacceptable risks.
 Download more information to help with your submission here.
 See more in our Myth Busting section.

-Nuclear power is a distraction we cannot afford: Removing the ban would encourage nuclear power companies to seek the development of nuclear power projects in Australia.
-This would be fiercely opposed, distracting from combatting fossil fuels and the positive development of renewable energy options.
+Nuclear power is a distraction we cannot afford: Removing the ban would encourage nuclear power companies to try to develop nuclear power projects in Australia.
+This would be fiercely opposed.
+It would be a distraction from combatting fossil fuels.
+It would divert funds from the much needed development of renewable energy options.

-The ban reflects public sentiment: There have been numerous debates, inquiries, investigations into nuclear power that have all identified that a) nuclear power is too expensive b) a prerequisite for nuclear power is broad public support, and there is none.
+The ban reflects public sentiment: There have been numerous debates, inquiries, investigations into nuclear power over the years.
+They have all identified that nuclear power is too expensive and does not have public support.
 This is clear through the support for the joint statement opposing nuclear power in 2019 from organisations representing millions of Australians.

 Removing the ‘uranium trigger’ would reduce the oversight and conditions applied to dangerous uranium mines.
-Uranium is different it takes clean water and leaves behind long lasting radioactive mine wastes that needs to be isolated from the environment for no less that 10,000 years (Atomic Energy Act 1953).
-Uranium mines in Australia continue to disproportionately impact First Nations communities and poses an unacceptable health risk to workers.
-There is no example of a successfully rehabilitated uranium mine in Australia, former mines continue to pose unacceptable environmental and public safety risks.
+Uranium is different.
+It takes clean water and leaves behind long lasting radioactive mine wastes that needs to be isolated from the environment for no less that 10,000 years (Atomic Energy Act 1953).
+Uranium mines in Australia continue to disproportionately impact First Nations communities.
+Uranium mining poses an unacceptable health risk to workers.
+There is no example of a successfully rehabilitated uranium mine in Australia.
+Former mines continue to pose unacceptable environmental and public safety risks.
 Uranium mines require the highest possible level of scrutiny, currently this is done through the EPBC Act 1999 and this should be retained.
 See more in the flyer below.

 Follow of the EPBC Act Review 2020

 The EPBC Review Committee released the draft report in July 2020.
 The final report is due in October 2020.
-Follow the EPBC Review process, read submissions and fill in the survey about the draft report at the review website.
+Follow the EPBC Review process, read submissions at the review website.